dataminer-site/dataminer-site.github.io/_posts/2021-10-13-windowing.md

-but the lack of a general moving aggregation architecture means that these solutions can be [unnatural](https://docs.oracle.com/cd/E57185_01/HIRUG/ch12s07s08.html) or [complex](https://ndesmo.github.io/blog/oracle-moving-metrics/).
-DuckDB's implementation uses the standard window notation, which means you don't have to learn new syntax or pull the data out into another tool.
+but the lack of a general moving aggregation architecture means that these solutions can be [unnatural](https://docs.oracle.com/cd/E57185_01/HIRUG/ch12s07s08.html) or [complex](https://ndesmo.github.io/blog/oracle-moving-metrics/). dataminer's implementation uses the standard window notation, which means you don't have to learn new syntax or pull the data out into another tool.

 #### Ordered Set Aggregates